OneKey-Network/addressability-framework/mvp-spec/README.md

     click DSP href "#dsp-demand-side-platform" "DSP"
 ```

-PAF integrates in the existing digital marketing landscape and introduces a new actor: the "PAF operator".
+Framework-specific terms, with first letters in uppercase, are defined in the [glossary](workflows.md#glossary).

-The operator is responsible for:
+PAF supports the following features:
-- generating unique pseudonymous user ids
+- User Id and Preferences management, based on mandatory user consent
-- storing these ids and their associated preferences
+- an Audit Log, listing all entities that have been involved in an ad display

-Key features of PAF include:
+To deliver these features, PAF integrates in the existing digital marketing landscape and introduces a new actor: the "Operator".

-- making available alongside the ad an Audit Log of entities involved
+## Workflows

-- signing Seeds, Transmissions Requests, Transmissions Responses, User Id and Preferences, and all messages sent to or from the Operator
+Workflows are presented in [workflows](workflows.md).

 ## Nodes